• Home

 Children will deal with different situations in different ways.
 Your child will most likely benefit from participating in a ceremony to remember their beloved four-legged friend.

-Whether you use a pet cremation service or bury the dog yourself.
+Whether you use our pet cremation service in Sydney or bury the dog yourself.
 A ceremony is a great idea because:

 • It allows proper closure.